 Keep in mind that export control regulations also require a license for the release of certain items, technology, or information to persons from other countries while they are located in the United States.
 This concept is known as the "deemed export rule."
 Consequently, before you hire or engage a foreign national to work with certain sponsored programs or in certain secure areas, you need to be aware of the implications of export control laws on employment.

-In completing the visa application, the International Recruitment and Student Services office will need to know if the prospective employee's department (or any department that he or she will be working with) uses, produces, or maintains items, technology, or information that is subject to export control restrictions.
+In completing the visa application, the International Student and Scholar Services office will need to know if the prospective employee's department (or any department that he or she will be working with) uses, produces, or maintains items, technology, or information that is subject to export control restrictions.
 In addition, you will need to provide the prospective employee's nationality, as well as his or her anticipated duties and access privileges.

 You can determine whether or not particular technology is restricted by reviewing the applicable lists of controlled technologies maintained by EAR and ITAR or by contacting the manufacturer of specific devices.
 An alpha-numeric classification, known as an Export Control Classification Number, or ECCN, has been ascribed to controlled technologies.
 EAR's Commerce Control List (CCL) can be found at http://www.access.gpo.gov/bis/ear/ear_data.html#ccl; ITAR's U.S. Munitions List (USML) can be found at http://pmddtc.state.gov/regulations_laws/documents/official_itar/ITAR_Part_121.pdf.
 It is advisable for each department to maintain an inventory of any restricted technology that it uses, maintains, or develops.

 The ECCN can also be obtained by using Visual Compliance, an online export controls compliance application to which UAB subscribes.
 Access to Visual Compliance can be obtained by contacting the University Compliance Office.